How to See In-Page Analytics in WordPress (The Easy Way)

 That’s it!
 You’re ready to use the Page Analytics extension.

-To do that, navigate to the page on your website you want to see link clicks on and open the extension:
+To see analytics on one of your pages, navigate to the page on your website where you want to see the link clicks and open the extension:

 In-page analytics example